Samxd77/RTL-Design-and-Synthesis/README.md

 # Acknowledgement

-Special thanks to the VSD community and open-source EDA ecosystem for making practical VLSI learning accessible.
+Special thanks to the VSD community , Kunal Ghosh sir and open-source EDA ecosystem for making practical VLSI learning accessible.

 Tools and resources used: